PePoDev/digital-garden/src/site/notes/Knowledge/Information Technology/Cloud/Google Cloud/Compute.md

 - A managed-to-compute platform that can run the stateless containers
 - Serverless, removing the need for infrastructure management
 - Built on Knative, an open API and runtime environment built on Kubernetes
-- Can automatically scale up and down from zero almost instantaneously charging only for the resources used
+- Automatically scale up and down from zero almost instantaneously charging only for the resources used
 ## Cloud Function
 - Cloud Functions is a lightweight, event-based, asynchronous compute solution that allows you to create small, single-purpose functions that respond to cloud events, without the need to manage a server or a runtime environment
+- Charges apply only when your code runs
+- Automatic scaling with highly available and fault-tolerant design
+- Triggered based on events in Google Cloud services, HTTP endpoints, and Firebase